elucian/bee/syntax/overview.md

 def pi := 3.14;

--- declare multiple variables using let new a   ε Z; -- Integer new x,y ε R; -- Double new q,p ε L; -- Logic
+-- declare multiple variables using let new a   ∈ Z; -- Integer new x,y ∈ R; -- Double
+new q,p ∈ L; -- Logic

 --using modifier expressions
 let a := 10;  -- modify value of a := 10